ridi/object-case-converter/README.md

 * `excludes`: `undefined`

-  * string[] -- excludes from convertion if key is in the array
+  * string[] -- excludes from conversion if key is in the array
   * RegExp -- excludes matched keys
   * (key: string) => boolean -- excludes when function are return true